 The McKinley Presidential Library & Museum is a family friendly history and science museum.
 The Museum includes the McKinley Gallery, the Street of Shops, the Keller Gallery, Discover World, the Hoover-Price Planetarium, Ramsayer Research Library and their new permanent exhibit, The Stark County Story.
 The McKinley National Memorial, burial site of President William McKinley and his family, is also on the Museum grounds.

-The following summer schedule for regular planetarium shows will be in place through September 4, 2021.
+The following schedule for regular planetarium shows will be in place through February 26, 2022.
 Tickets to all planetarium shows are free with Museum admission.
 Seating is limited and will be on a first-come, first-serve basis.

 This show includes monthly highlights, the latest astronomical news, and a night sky tour.
 It is approximately 30 minutes long.

 - Cosmic Kids - Offered for ages 3 and up at 11:00 and 11:30 AM, Saturday only.

 This show includes a look at the constellations and planets, a light show, and music.
 It is approximately 15 minutes long.